How plastic becomes microplastic

 What is more interesting is that scientists from the UK and the University of Cape Town in South Africa used complementary studies to show that “plastics of the same composition degrade at different rates depending on the colour”.

-The findings demonstrate that the black, white, and silver colourants protect the plastic from damaging ultraviolet (UV) radiation, whereas other types of plastic with other pigments do not.
+The findings demonstrate that black, white, and silver colourants protect the plastic from damaging UV radiation, whereas other pigments do not.

 Abrasion

 Physical processes like wave action, wind, walking on plastic packaging and contact with rough surfaces “can cause plastic to wear down and break into smaller pieces”.
-This is particularly evident in marine environments where plastic debris is constantly subjected to wave action and abrasion from sand and rocks.
+This is especially evident in marine environments.

 Weathering

-This encompasses the combined effects of UV radiation, temperature fluctuations, and other environmental factors.
-Weathering can accelerate the degradation process, making plastics more susceptible to breaking down into smaller fragments.
+Weathering encompasses UV radiation, temperature fluctuations, and environmental factors.
+It accelerates degradation and makes plastics more susceptible to fragmentation.

 Why is this knowledge important